 - Urban Studies Capstone research assignment

-Within CUNY, a Writing Fellow is an advanced Ph.D. student from The Graduate Center who works 225 hours per year at a campus WAC Program.
-At Guttman Community College, WAC Fellows work with faculty and instructional teams to promote writing across the curriculum in the innovative first-year experience and in the six programs of study.
+Within CUNY, a Writing Fellow is an advanced Ph.D. student from the CUNY Graduate Center who works 225 hours per year at a campus Writing Across the Curriculm (WAC) Program.
+At Guttman, WAC Fellows work with faculty and instructional teams in the First-Year Experience and the Programs of Study.
 The Fellow’s role is to support the development of curricula, assignments, classroom activities, and assessment measures grounded in best practices for teaching with writing.
 In collaboration with the WAC Coordinator, Fellows facilitate faculty and staff development workshops and assist in the creation and assessment of syllabi and writing assignments.
 In particular, Fellows work with faculty and other members of the instructional teams to plan and refine writing activities that support students with diverse backgrounds and differing levels of preparation.